 There are certain situations that you are required to report to others, including threats and acts of violence and reports of certain crimes or sexual harassment.
 Review information about these mandatory reporting requirements.

 Faculty and staff are encouraged to contact the Dean of Students Office promptly with any concerns about an individual student – general welfare concerns (multiple class absences, personal or family crisis, disturbed/disturbing behavior), suspicions about hazing, conduct/honor violations, signs of substance abuse, or any other matter that raises concern.
 The Dean of Students website has an online Care Report Form available through the central reporting website, and the Dean's professional staff will follow-up promptly based on the information provided.
 In cases of imminent safety concern, always contact W&M Police at 221-4596.

 Student Honor Code

 The Office of Community Values & Restorative Practices has resources for faculty regarding the Honor Code.
 For undergraduate student cases, the Honor System permits faculty members to resolve certain low-level, first-time honor violations without need for a formal hearing.
 This process provides a non-adversarial means of resolution while also allowing for the teachable moment created by dialogue.
 Note that the process is only available for certain types of violations and only for first-time offenses; thus, consultation with the Office of Community Values & Restorative Practices is necessary prior to any resolution.
-That office and the Honor Council are available to speak with classes or meet with departments at any time.
-Please contact Dave Gilbert, Associate Dean of Students (221-2509), for more information.
+That Office of Community Values and Restorative Practices and the Honor Council are available to speak with classes or meet with departments at any time.
+Please contact Bobak Kasrai, Acting Associate Dean of Students (221-2509), for more information.